 - Lightning can travel great distances through power lines, especially in rural areas.
 Do not use electrical appliances, ESPECIALLY corded telephones unless it is an emergency (cordless and cell phones are safe to use).

 For more information on lightning safety and risk reduction, visit the link above to read the full lightning safety pamphlet.

-Previously on the DC Metro Area Personal Injury Blog, we have posted articles related to:
+Previously on the DC Metro Area Personal Injury Blog, we have posted the following related articles: